tez-capital/docs.tez.capital_content/en/getting-started/best-practices.md

 * Using Wi-Fi
 * Using DHCP
 * Using your daily use computer or laptop
-* Not using TezBake Discord or Telegram monitoring bots
+* Not using TezWatch monitoring alerts

 ### Using Wi-Fi